-The time spent on venture capital due diligence varies widely based on the investor, their investment criteria, and the specific investment being considered.
+The time spent on venture capital due diligence varies widely based on the investor, their investment criteria, investment thesis and the specific investment being considered.

 In some cases, it’s a simple gut check by the investor on how much they trust the founder(s) and their interest in the startup’s space.
 Perhaps the whole process takes place in a single conversation with the cofounders.
 This particularly applies to angel investors who write smaller checks for early-stage startups early in the fundraising process.
 On the opposite end, an investor may get to know a startup over the years, across multiple funding rounds, before finally deciding to pull the trigger.

 You can expect the due diligence process to take between a week and a few months.
 Shorter time frames tend to be for early-stage companies and/or investments with some time pressure (i.e., the round is closing, and the investor has to decide whether they want in or not).
 More extended time frames are generally required for later-stage investments, though they can also happen in earlier stages if there’s no time pressure and the investor does not have a high degree of conviction.